shigetajima/case_study3_UFO_sightings/README.md

 # Unsupervised Learning Case study -- UFO sightings data analysis
 We analyzed UFO sighting data from  [The National UFO Reporting Center Online Database](http://www.nuforc.org/webreports.html) .
 The data (json file) was analyzed to get statistics and insights.
+The json file is too large to push it to github.

 ## EDA
 Analyze the report data and investigate the following things.